Machina-Labs/path_planning_hw/README.md

 This answer uses 132 points, so it's going to take a while for the robots execute all of those points.
 I'm pretty sure I said we want really fast robots, so this answer isn't great and is far from optimal.

 ## The Assessment
-- Feel free to look at the guts of eval_curve() for insight, but a good solution here should be generally curve agnostic.
-You are encouraged to document your assumptions about the types of curves that your solution works for.
+- The main goal of this assignment is to discover the smallest list of parameters for the curve described in eval_curve().
+Feel free to look at the guts of eval_curve() for insight, but a good solution not only work for the curve I've provided, but also be generally curve agnostic.
+You are encouraged to document your assumptions about the types of additional curves that your solution could work for.

 - I'm going to be looking for methodical strategy, performant algorithms, and general code quality in addition to the fastest/shortest array of parameters that you can find.